 Uses of ChatGPT for coding

-But that is then.
-In the meantime, we can use AI such as ChatGPT for coding to write codes more efficiently.
-Programmers and developers can use ChatGPT for a number of things, especially for brainstorming and generating codes in skeletal forms that can be modified and polished.
+Programmers and developers can use ChatGPT for coding in a number of ways, especially for brainstorming and generating codes in skeletal forms that can be modified and polished.
 ChatGPT’s ability to generate codes from natural language is a game-changer.
 It is yet a step towards bridging the language gap between machines and humans.

-Here are a few ways that ChatGPT can be used for programming and development purposes:
+Here are a few ways that we can use ChatGPT for programming and development purposes:

 - Generate code

 - Debug code